Venmo

 Venmo is an American mobile payment service founded in 2009 and owned by PayPal since 2013.
-Venmo was aimed at friends and family who wish to split bills, e.g. for movies, dinner, rent, or event tickets etc. Account holders can transfer funds to others via a mobile phone app; both the sender and receiver must live in the United States.
-On Venmo, a little social network, users can observe how others who are sending money to one another interact with amusing emoticons.
-In 2021 the company handled $230 billion in transactions and generated $850 million in revenue.
+Venmo is aimed at users who wish to split their bills.
+Account holders can transfer funds to others via a mobile phone app; both the sender and receiver must live in the United States.
+Venmo also operates as a small social network, as users can observe other users' public transactions with posts and emoticons.
+In 2021, the company handled US$230 billion in transactions and generated US$850 million in revenue.
+Users can view transactions on the Venmo website but cannot complete transactions on the website.

 By default, Venmo publishes every peer-to-peer transaction (excluding the amount), a feature shown by researchers to reveal sensitive details about users' lives in some situations.
-In 2018, the company settled with the Federal Trade Commission about several privacy and security violations related to this and other features, and made changes to the corresponding settings.
+In 2018, the company settled with the Federal Trade Commission (FTC) about several privacy and security violations related to this and other features, and made changes to the corresponding settings.
 However, Venmo continued to attract criticism for exposing users to possible privacy risks.

 History

 Venmo was founded by Andrew Kortina and Iqram Magdon-Ismail, who met as freshman roommates at the University of Pennsylvania.
 According to Kortina, the duo were initially inspired to create a transaction solution while, in the process of helping start a friend's yogurt shop, they "realized how horrible traditional point of sales software was".
 At a local jazz show, Kortina and Magdon-Ismail conceived the idea of instantly buying an MP3 of the show via text message.
 Finally, the idea was cemented when Magdon-Ismail forgot his wallet during a trip to visit Kortina.
 The process of settling their debt was a considerable inconvenience, especially compared to the possibility of mobile phone-based transactions.
 Shortly after, they began working on a way to send money through mobile phones.
 Their original prototype sent money through text messages, but they eventually transitioned from text messages to a smartphone app.
+In fact, according to Kortina, the name Venmo came from the word vendere, Latin for "to sell," and "Mo," short for "mobile"; they wanted a name that was snappy and could be spelled easily.

-In May 2010, the company raised $1.2 million of seed money in a financing round led by RRE Ventures.
+In May 2010, the company brought on the Philadelphia law firm Morgan Lewis, who made sure the startup was compliant in every state (text-message payments were technically illegal at the time).
+Through Morgan Lewis, the organization partnered with Philadelphia entrepreneur (and at the time Villanova law student) Peter Groverman to use the budding technology to raise money to rebuild an orphanage in Haiti post-earthquake.
+The first $300,000 to process through the technology went to rebuild The New Life Children's Home in La Plaine Port-au-Prince.
+This was the proof of concept that would allow the Venmo team to raise their first institutional $1.2 million of seed money in a financing round led by RRE Ventures.